Skip to main content

 Emergencies

-A disaster can occur unexpectedly, anywhere, at any time and can take many forms, e.g. flooding, storms, transport incident etc.
+A disaster can occur unexpectedly, anywhere, at any time and can take many forms, such as flooding, storms, fires and transport incidents etc.

-We are part of the Gloucestershire Local Resilience Forum which provides a multi-agency response to major emergencies in the county.
-For more information please:
+We are part of the Gloucestershire Local Resilience Forum (LRF) which provides a multi-agency environment to identify risks, plan and train for incidents and respond collectively when required.

 Gloucestershire Community Risk Register